Wingman4l7/flightclub/README.md

 These are the main fixes:

- - got the vario sounds working
+ - got the vario sounds working again
  - enabled the balloon glider type *(but not in the command-line arguments)*
  - mucked with the directory paths so a stand-alone executable JAR would work *(not committed yet!)*